-- No load balancing: only the first gateway defined in the "List of gateways used" and "List of backup gateways" will be used for routing. - By connection: all gateways defined in the "List of gateways used" will be used.
+- No load balancing: only the first gateway defined in the "Used gateways" and "Backup gateways" will be used for routing. - By connection: all gateways defined in the "Used gateways" will be used.
 The load balancing algorithm is based on the source (source IP address, source port) and the destination (destination IP address, destination port) of the traffic.
-The rate at which the various gateways are used will be related to their respective weights. - By source IP address: all gateways defined in the "List of gateways used" will be used.
+The rate at which the various gateways are used will be related to their respective weights. - By source IP address: all gateways defined in the "Used gateways" will be used.
 An algorithm allows balancing routing based on the source of the routed traffic.
 The rate at which the various gateways are used will be related to their respective weights.

-Enable backup gateways
+Enable backup gatewa ys